Elaine (singer): 2019-20: Elements

 In November 2020, she was nominated for Best Female Southern Africa at 2020 African Muzik Magazine Awards.

+Elaine was announced as Most streamed South African women in South Africa by Spotify at position number 1 in December 2020.

+2021-present: Singles and debut album Stone Cold Heart
-On 12 May 2021, she released a single "Right Now ".

-On 24 March 2022, she released her highly anticipated single "Shine".
-She first teased the song on TikTok and Instagram.
-In September 2022, Elaine had released her latest single, “Deja vu”.
+In May 2021, Elaine released her single "Right Now".
+A year later, on March 24, 2022, the single "Shine" was released, which she first teased the song on TikTok and Instagram.
+In September 2022, Elaine had released the single, "Deja Vu".

+In early October 2022, Elaine was announced as Spotify's EQUAL Africa artist for October.

+The single "Loving" with rapper Blxckie was released on March 17, 2023.
+The song was certified Gold by the Recording Industry of South Africa (RISA).

+On August 2, 2024, Elaine released the single "Waiting on You", which served as the lead single for her debut album Stone Cold Heart.
+The album was released on October 11, and within the same month, leading up to the album's release, Elaine was also announced as an EQUAL Artist Ambassador by Spotify.

 Artistry

 Elaine's musical style regarding genre has been described as trap-soul (a blend of trap and soul music), alternative R&B, contemporary R&B, and neo-soul.
 She has cited R&B singers such as Lauryn Hill and Beyoncé as her biggest inspirations.
 Elaine's musical style has been compared to that of Tsakani Mhinga and H.E.R., as well as Jhené Aiko and Summer Walker.